Veterinary Contract Research Organization (CRO) Market

 -

-In May 2024, EUROAPI entered into a CMO agreement with a global animal health company, providing a key veterinary product to its client.
-This collaboration aimed to enhance EUROAPI's presence in the CDMO sector, emphasizing its expansion and capabilities in the veterinary pharmaceutical industry.
+In May 2024, EUROAPI entered a CMO agreement with a leading global animal health company to supply a key veterinary product.
+The collaboration strengthens EUROAPI’s presence in the CDMO sector and highlights its expansion within the veterinary pharmaceutical industry.

 -